-- 1. All our economic difficulties are, of course, related-high interest rates and slow growth boost the deficit, and higher deficits create greater uncertainty in the business community as to our future course; will there be more inflation, or less credit available for business expansion? - 2.
+- 1. All our economic difficulties are, of course, related--high interest rates and slow growth boost the deficit, and higher deficits create greater uncertainty in the business community as to our future course; will there be more inflation, or less credit available for business expansion? - 2.
 Because of this, it makes sense first of all to chart a path that is most likely to bring stable growth without inflation.
-Higher growth boosts revenues and cuts unemployment costs, thereby reducing the deficit as well. - 3.
-In the short term, as the President urges, it makes sense to continue to review every part of the Federal budget in an effort to bring the deficit down.
+Higher growth boosts revenues and cuts unemployment costs, thereby reducing the deficit as well: already, upward revisions of growth estimates are being made in light of the economic indicators.

+- 3. In the short term, as the President urges, it makes sense to continue to review every part of the Federal budget in an effort to bring the deficit down.
 This means both defense and entitlements must be under scrutiny to maximize the efficiency of every dollar spent.
-A balanced deficit reduction program is still our goal.
-Freezing some discretionary programs in real terms may help ensure a broad-based reduction effort.

-4. Continued efforts to restrain the deficit by controlling Federal spending will give the Federal Reserve a bit more room to accommodate the potential for real growth that exists in the economy without inflationary pump-priming.
+A balanced deficit reduction program is still our goal: the Budget Committee will produce a budget resolution in the next few weeks. - 4.
+Continued efforts to restrain the deficit by controlling Federal spending will give the Federal Reserve a bit more room to accommodate the potential for real growth that exists in the economy without inflationary pump-priming.
 But restraint in both fiscal and monetary policy is crucial if we want to maintain long-term confidence in the economic program.
 That means long-range goals must be carefully reconciled with efforts to respond to particular weaknesses in the economy.
 Radical attempts to reverse course would be self-defeating and must be resisted.